Laurence Bédard Leaves Little To The Imagination In Skimpy Crochet Bikini

 In the photo, the 26-year-old posed in front of a beautiful body of water with numerous trees in the background.
 She stood with her shoulders back and placed both of her hands on the back of her neck.
 Laurence gazed directly into the camera, as she pursed her full lips.

-The model flaunted her fantastic figure in a beige-and-white crochet bikini that left little to the imagination.
+The model flaunted her fantastic figure in a beige-and-white crochet bikini from the online retailer, Fashion Nova.
 The skimpy swimwear showcased her ample cleavage, toned midsection, and curvaceous hips, much to the delight of her audience.
 Laurence’s impressive tattoo collection was also put on full display.
-As for accessories, she wore a pendant necklace and a black hair tie on her right wrist.
+As for accessories, she sported a pendant necklace and a black hair tie on her right wrist.

 The brunette bombshell wore her short hair down and enhanced her natural beauty with a minimal amount of makeup.
 She made her gorgeous green eyes pop with an application of what appears to be black eyeliner and a few coats of mascara.
 Her makeup also seemed to have featured sculpted eyebrows and highlighter.